-Before you start removing screws randomly, and any descriptive icons which are present are undecipherable, there is something you can do to zero in on the right panel.
+Before you start removing screws randomly, and assuming any descriptive icons present are undecipherable, there is something you can do to zero in on the right panel.

-If you use a vacuum cleaner and suitable attachment, you can have fun ‘sucking on one side of the fan and making it spin round’ very quickly.
-I actually look forward to this part of the procedure because apparently I’m an overgrown child.
+If you use a vacuum cleaner and suitable attachment, you can have a great deal of fun ‘sucking on one side of the fan and making it spin round’ very quickly.
+You’re unlikely to do any harm.

-If you’ve successfully and with some pride pulled away a compacted blanket of fluff, you can now feel pretty chipper, announce to family or dog ‘I think I’ve fixed it’, and carefully replace the bits and screws before turning on the computer to test it.
-You’re done basically, come back and check out the rest of my site please another time
+If you’ve successfully and with due pride… pulled away a compacted blanket of fluff, you can now feel pretty chipper… You can announce to family or dog ‘I think I’ve fixed it’… and carefully replace the bits and screws before turning on the computer to test it.
+You’re done basically, come back and check out the rest of my site please another time!

 If you’ve hit a roadblock… for example fluff you can’t access because it is hidden behind something important looking, use your common sense and evaluate your own skills.
 Removing the CPU, fan or heatsink for example can be tricky and can lead to bits breaking, although these components are among the cheaper and easier things to replace.
 You must make the call.